 - Light beers

-Keto Meal Plan Ideas
+Tips for a Healthy Keto Meal Plan

 - Choose more nutrient dense foods and balance higher fat options with large portions of non-starchy vegetables is a great way to ensure you get more nutrition and stay on track without going hungry.

 - Learn how to plan and prep your own food for the week.
 Meal prepping can be a huge time saver and helps ensure you are always hitting your keto macros - since you control the menu and the portions.